felipe-albuquerque-tavares/occulmist/README.md

 The game code is organized into several modules:

 - **Constants** : Contains shared constants used throughout the game.
-- **Objects** : Includes classes for Player, Enemy, Item, and Bullet.
+- **Objects** : Includes classes for Player, Enemy, Item, Game and more.

 # Technologies
 - **Node.js**